Video of discussion between Jordan and Stephen Hicks concerning Hicks’ book “Explaining Post Modernism”

 I dismiss it as a simplistic approximation to something – useful in certain contexts but prone to failure if pushed too far.

-In that sense, QM seems to be telling us that there are very real limits to degree to which the universe is knowable.
+In that sense, QM seems to be telling us that there are very real limits to the degree to which the universe is knowable.
 It seems to be knowable only in the probabilistic sense, but since the smallest thing we can see with our unaided eyes contains many trillions of fundamental particles, they behave in very predictable fashions.

 So the classical idea of Truth seems to have been falsified, beyond any shadow of reasonable doubt.